-If the ResultCode in the MLME-ASSOCIATE.response primitive is not SUCCESS and management frame protection is in use the state for the STA shall be left unchanged.
-If the ResultCode is not SUCCESS and management frame protection is not in use the state for the STA shall be set to State 3 if it was State 4.
+If the ResultCode in the MLME-ASSOCIATE.response primitive is not SUCCESS and management frame protection is in use the state for the STA or the non-AP MLD shall be left unchanged.
+If the ResultCode is not SUCCESS and management frame protection is not in use the state for the STA or the non-AP MLD shall be set to State 3 if it was State 4.